-I am an assistant professor in Natural Language Processing at the University of Edinburgh and a visiting professor at NVIDIA.
+I am an assistant professor in Natural Language Processing at the University of Edinburgh.

-If you are a prospective student please visit the FAQ page for more information.
+If you are a prospective PhD student or postdoc please visit the FAQ page for more information.

 My research focuses on:

-efficient architectures (see my NeurIPS 2024 tutorial on dynamic sparsity): I aim to redefine the units of computation of foundation models by adaptively compressing their intermediate representations and memory.
-This breaks models free from tokenizers and learn hierarchical abstractions over raw data.
+adaptive memory and tokenization in foundation models (see my NeurIPS 2024 tutorial on dynamic sparsity): I aim to redefine the units of computation of foundation models by adaptively compressing the sequences of their hidden representations and memory.
+This allows models to tokenize raw, modality-agnostic data end-to-end, learning hierarchical abstractions.
+Simultaneously, it provides the foundations for permanent model memories and inference-time hyper-scaling.

 modular deep learning: I am interested in designing neural architectures that route information to specialised modules (e.g., sparse subnetworks).
 This facilitates systematic generalisation and conditional computation.

+I spent the last year as a visiting professor at NVIDIA.
 Previously, I was a visiting postdoctoral scholar at Stanford University and a postdoctoral fellow in computer science at Mila - Quebec AI Institute in Montreal.
 In 2021, I obtained a PhD from the University of Cambridge, St John’s College.
-Once upon a time I studied typological and historical linguistics at the University of Pavia (deep in my heart, I am still a humanist).
+Once upon a time I studied modern literature at the University of Pavia.
+Deep in my heart, I am still a humanist: some of my favourite writers are Italo Calvino, Ursula Le Guin, and Titus Lucretius Carus.

-My research has been featured on the Economist and Scientific American, among others.
-I received a Google Research Faculty Award and 2 Best Paper Awards at EMNLP 2021 and RepL4NLP 2019.
+My research has been featured on the Economist and Scientific American, among others. it is currently supported by ERC, ARIA, and various gifts/compute from Google DeepMind, NVIDIA, and NatWest.
+I also received a Google Research Faculty Award, and Best Paper / SAC Highlight Awards at ACL, EMNLP, and RepL4NLP.
 I am a board member of SIGTYP, the ACL special interest group for computational typology, a Scholar of the European Lab for Learning and Intelligent Systems (ELLIS), and part of the TACL journal editorial team.